ramyaannadi/cucumber_automation/README.md

 Prerequisite: Java and Maven should be installed.

 Step1 : Navigate to project location in the command prompt.
-Step2 : Case Ids has be updated in the feature file in the following location
+Step2 : Case Id's has to be updated in the feature file in the following location
         src/main/java/com/bpm.feature/login.feature
 Step3 : Type command as : mvn clean install -U -P testrun